Jimmie Rodgers (pop singer)

 James Frederick Rodgers (September 18, 1933 – January 18, 2021) was an American pop singer.
 In the 1950s and 1960s, Rodgers had a run of hits and mainstream popularity.
 His string of crossover singles ranked highly on the Billboard Pop Singles, Hot Country and Western Sides, and Hot Rhythm and Blues Sides charts; in the 1960s, Rodgers had more modest successes with adult contemporary music.

 He was not related to country music pioneer Jimmie C. Rodgers (1897–1933), who died the same year the younger Rodgers was born.
 Among country audiences, and in his official songwriting credits, the younger Rodgers, Jimmie Frederick, was often credited as Jimmie F. Rodgers to differentiate the two.

 Career

 Early years

 Rodgers was born in Camas, Washington.
 He was the second son of Archie and Mary Rodgers.
-His mother, a piano teacher, taught him music and began performing as a child, first entertaining at a Christmas show when he was only five.
+His mother, a piano teacher, taught him music and he began performing as a child, first entertaining at a Christmas show when he was only five.
 He learned to play the piano and guitar and performed locally.

 After attending Camas High School, he briefly took courses at Clark College in Vancouver, Washington.
 He later went to work at the Crown Zellerbach paper mill in Camas.
 Although he loved music, he was uncertain whether he could turn it into a career.
 He was drafted and served in the United States Air Force during the Korean War.